localdevices/nodeorc/README.rst

 be configured during the installation process, but you can also alter the video naming convention in the LiveOpenRiverCam platform by making a new configuration message for the device.

-A typical file (taken from our raspberry camera example) may for instance be:
+A typical file (taken from our raspberry pi camera example) may for instance be:

 .. code-block::

     20240229_100003.h264

-Where year (2024), month (02), day (29), hour (10), minute (00) and second (03) are supplied as datestring.
+Where year (2024), month (02), day (29), hour (10), minute (00) and second (03) are
+supplied as datetime string.
 You can instruct NodeORC to parse the date and time following a datetime template.
-In this example, the template would be
+In this example, the template would be:

 .. code-block::